secure-device-onboard/all-in-one-demo/README.md

 **NOTE**: The All-In-One demo is provided solely to demonstrate out-of-box operation of Secure Device Onboard components. _This demo is not recommended for use in any production capacity._  Appropriate security measures with respect to key-store management and configuration management should be considered while performing production deployment of any Secure Device Onboard component.

-# Getting started with the SDO All-In-One Demo
+# Getting Started with the SDO All-In-One Demo

 The following are the system constraints for the All-in-One demo.
 - Operating System: Ubuntu* 18.04